 Kuta is located very close to the airport.
 You will be at your hotel with 5-10 minutes depending on the traffic.
 If you are travelling further afield like Ubud it will take 1-1.5 hours.
 If you don’t want the hassle of finding a ride when you

-We hope you find this article useful and it gets you started on planning your trip to Indonesia.
+We hope this article from us here at Wyld Family Travel has you inspired to visit Bali with teenagers.
 There are so many things to do in Bali with teenagers that will have you entertained for your families whole stay in Bali.
-Look out for more upcoming Bali articles from us here at Wyld Family Travel.
+For more amazing ideas on where to holiday in Indonesia click through to our Indonesia Destination Guide page for more brilliant inspiration.